zhehaotao/ShareTrip/README.md

 * Search bar allows user to have fuzzy search by name and returns all trips match it.
 * User homepage displays all the trips he/she have created.
 * Like button shows how much people like this trip.
-* Pagination on campgrounds index
+* Pagination on index trip page.

 ## Built-with